dgraeber/seed-farmer/docs_v2/docs/index.md

 - **Reference**: Detailed reference documentation for CLI commands, manifests, and module development
 - **Public Modules**: Listing of Seed-Farmer compliant OpenSource modules ready for use
 - **AI Support**: Artificial Intelligence support for Seed-Farmer module development

+## Next Steps

+To get started with Seed-Farmer, please see the [Getting Started](getting-started/index.md) Section which includes:

+- [Installation](getting-started/installation.md): Install Seed-Farmer and its dependencies
+- [Quick Start](getting-started/quick-start.md): Deploy your first project with Seed-Farmer
+- [Bootstrapping](getting-started/bootstrapping.md): Set up your AWS accounts for Seed-Farmer